zo-amin/zo-amin/README.md

 🎓 Pursuing M.S. in Industrial & Systems Engineering @ USC (exp.
 2028)

-📚 I am currently learning systems engineering, with a focus in human factors engineering ⚙️

 🎯 Goals:
-- Implement systems thinking and engineering in product development projects
+- 📚 Implement systems thinking and engineering in product development projects
-- Build at the intersection of people, systems, and product
+- ⚙️ Build at the intersection of people, systems, and product

 ✨ Fun Facts:
 - ⚽ Semi-pro soccer player